canada-ca/tracker/README.md

 | [Local Deploy Step-by-step](docs/local-instructions.md) |
 | [Deployment Docs](docs/deploy.md)                       |

+## Developer Notes

+This repository is using [snyk](https://snyk.io/org/cds-snc) to scan our dependencies for vulnerabilities.
+Unfortunatly Synk lacks the ability to detect the dependencies listed in the `setup.py` files in the `track_digital` and `tracker` directories.
+To get around this we are have the dependencies synced between the `setup.py` and `requirements.txt` (which snyk can scan) files.
+If you are developing this and add an aditional dependency, make sure to add it to both locations

 ## Development Setup

 For development purposes it is recommended that you install [mongodb](https://www.mongodb.com/) and run the database locally.